ElektraInitiative/libelektra/doc/decisions/escaped_name.md

 - store it twice
 - store it once but in one memory block

+## Decision

+Remove the escaped name from `struct _Key` and use it only when necessary.

 ## Open Points

 Clarify and reduce [terminology](/doc/help/elektra-glossary.md):